 What stays with you

-The reason I keep coming back to Maillart is not that he was efficient.
-He was.
-It is not that he was elegant.
-He was.
+What lasts about Maillart is not the efficiency.
+He was efficient.
+Nor the elegance.
+He was elegant.
 It is that he never traded.
 He never said this version costs more but it looks better.
 He never said this version is uglier but it is cheaper.
 He found the version that was both, and the reason he could find it is that he saw concrete clearly.

 He saw it as concrete.
 Not as stone, not as timber, not as iron.
 Most engineers in 1900 imitated the proportions of what they already knew.
 Maillart did not.
 Make it thicker where the load is.
 Make it thinner - or hollow, or absent - where the load is not.
 The shape of the bridge is the answer to that question.
 That clarity is the thing.